nathancox/silverstripe-hasoneautocompletefield/README.md

 Overview
 --------------

-This module adds an field for using an autocomplete dropdown to assign as has_one relationship.
+This module adds a field for using an autocomplete dropdown to assign a has_one relationship.
 It's styled after the URLSegment field.

 Maintainer Contacts